 This study indicates that the change in England’s BCG vaccination policy was associated with a modest increase in incidence in the UK born that were relevant to the school-age vaccination programme, and with a small reduction in incidence in the UK born that were relevant to the high-risk neonatal vaccination programme, although both these estimates had wide credible intervals.
 We found stronger evidence of an association between the change in policy and a decrease in incidence rates in the non-UK born populations relevant to both programmes.
 This suggests that the change of vaccination policy to target high-risk neonates may have resulted in an increased focus on high-risk non-UK born individuals who may not have been the direct targets of the vaccination programme.
 Further validation is required using alternative study designs, but this result should be considered when vaccination policy changes are being considered.
+Our results should be interpreted carefully, especially in the non-UK born, as we could not fully rule out the impact of other TB control measures that may have been changed at the same time as vaccination policy.
+The severity of TB disease is known to differ across age groups with children having a higher incidence of TB meningitis, which can be severe, compared to other age groups[1].
+This variation should also be considered when evaluating these results.

 It is well established that interventions against infectious diseases, such as TB, should be evaluated not only for their direct effects but also for future indirect effects via ongoing transmission.
 Statistical approaches such as those used in this paper are not appropriate for capturing these future indirect effects, and instead dynamic disease models should be used.
 In addition, this study could not evaluate the impact of the neonatal programme on the high-risk population it targets, due to a lack of reliable data.
 Improved coverage data for the BCG programme is required to more fully evaluate its ongoing impact.
+As only 5 years of follow up data were available - and BCG vaccination has been shown to provide long lasting protection in the UK - repeating this study once more data is available may alter the findings[29].
+For this reason this study has been implemented with reproducibility in mind - please see the code for details.
+Finally, the results from this study could be combined with estimates of the impact of TB disease, stratified by age, to give an estimate of the overall impact of the change in policy that accounts for the severity of disease.

 Acknowledgements